Skip to main content

 Viewing Serial Output

 The --noproto command in the Meshtastic Python CLI is used to disable the API and function merely as a "dumb serial terminal."
 This mode of operation allows both the API and device functionalities to remain accessible for regular use, while simultaneously providing a window into the raw serial output.
 This feature can be particularly useful for debugging, development, or understanding the low-level communication between devices.
+Depends on a physically cabled serial connection.
+It will connect but not display information over a network (--host) or Bluetooth (--ble) connection.

 Example Usage